Stop wasting food!

 - Accomodation: 4 nights at hostel.

-- Activities: 1 community dinner at Absalon, 1 visit to the urban farm Øens Have with a snack included, visit to the BaneGaarden ecovillage with a drink included at their bakery, 1 volunteer activity with MADBOKS, meeting with Eat Wasted Team.
+- Activities: 1 dinner cooked by Alessio Ciccihini, 1 community dinner at Absalon, visit to the BaneGaarden ecovillage with a drink included at their bakery, 1 volunteer activity with MADBOKS, meeting with Reduced team, wefood team and other food waste projects.

 - Other: Support from an ORMA coordinator throughout the entire trip.